gowthamrajk/SQL-Tutorials/README.md

 - The UNIQUE operator searches every row of a specified table for uniqueness (no duplicates).

 # SQL - Expressions ✍

+- SQL EXPRESSIONs are like formulae and they are written in query language.
+You can also use them to query the database for a specific set of data.

+      SELECT column1, column2, columnN
+      FROM table_name
+      WHERE [CONDITION|EXPRESSION];